SteveJustin1963/monty/README.md

 3. The `quickSort` function takes in an array and two indices, low and high.
 It uses the `partition` function to partition the array around a pivot, and then recursively calls itself on the two halves of the array (the elements before the pivot and the elements after the pivot).

-This is one of the most complex examples you might encounter, and it showcases the potential of the Monty programming language.